TheRandomFox/cnc-mill-prognostics-software/readme.txt

 ##### milldat structure #####
 milldat[x][y][z][0]:
-x = experiment no., len==167 (each case measured multiple times as duration progresses) y = field index, len==13 z = sensor data index for y=7:12, len==9000; for y=0:6, len==1
+x = experiment index, len==167 (each case measured multiple times as duration progresses) y = field index, len==13 z = sensor data index for y=7:12, len==9000; for y=0:6, len==1
 [0] = for some reason each individual value in each list is in a (1,) array; Must use a 4th dimension to extract the values.

 field legend:
-0 = case            type of experiment being run; defines DOC, feed & material 1 = run             iterative counter for experiment runs in each case 2 = VB              flank wear, mm (dist from cutting edge to abrasive wear on flank of tool) 3 = time            duration, s
+0 = case            type of experiment being run; defines DOC, feed & material 1 = run             iterative counter for experiment recording in each case 2 = VB              flank wear, mm (dist from cutting edge to abrasive wear on flank of tool) 3 = time            duration, s
 4 = DOC             depth of cut, mm